Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • Can I study this programme in Dutch?

 Are you a Dutch-speaking student?
-Then you can also participate in our Dutch Bachelor’s programme in Political Science.
-The Dutch taught programme is exactly the same as the English taught programme.
+If so, you can also join our Dutch-taught bachelor’s programme in Political Science.
+Please note that the curricula of the two programmes may differ.

 Yes!
 I’m interested in the Dutch Bachelor’s programme